You are here

 - Grass collection box – the smaller the collection box the more frequently it will need emptying

-- Mulching/Recycling - this is where the grass cuttings are stopped from going into the collection box and stay within the blade area, they are then cut very finely and are dropped onto the lawn and will help to keep it looking green as no nutrients in the cuttings are lost
+- Mulching/Recycling - this is where the grass cuttings are stopped from going into the collection box and stay within the blade area, they are then cut very finely and are dropped onto the lawn and will help to keep it looking green as no nutrients are lost

-- Side Discharge - often mowers that have the mulching option also come with a side discharge option which is where the grass cuttings are simply dumped to one side of the mower as you cut. this can be helpful for lareg areas of grass that do not need to be kept neat
+- Side Discharge - often mowers that have the mulching option also come with a side discharge option which is where the grass cuttings are simply dumped to one side of the mower as you cut.
+This can be helpful for large areas of grass that do not need to be kept neat

-- Key Start - on some petrol mowers there is the option of a key start, this is helpful if you do not want toi use the pull cord method of starting.
+- Key Start - on some petrol mowers there is the option of a key start, this is helpful if you do not want to use the pull cord method of starting.
 The key is often battery operated and will need to be charged.
-Some keys are charged during use of the mower.